 Make your first stop and stretch your legs at the Marion Brooks Natural Area and Monument, a 900+ acre natural area named after Marion Brooks, a pioneering environmentalist and native of Elk County.
 This area also boasts the largest stand of white birch trees in the eastern United States.
 After you've enjoyed the scenery, take a hike on the Marion Brooks Loop Trail, a pleasant three-mile ramble to take in the best of the unique landscape and environment.

-After your morning drive, hop out of the car to experience Bald Eagle, a 5,900 acre home to hiking trails, campgrounds, boating, fishing, swimming and natural habitats.
+After your morning drive, hop out of the car to experience Bald Eagle State Park, a 5,900-acre home to hiking trails, campgrounds, boating, fishing, and natural habitats.
 Check out the sand and turf beach at Sayers Lake with views of Bald Eagle Mountain.
-Nearby trails (easy to moderate) are available, including the 1.5 mile Butterfly Trail loop, which begins and ends near the beach.
+Nearby trails (easy to moderate) are available, including the 1.9-mile Butterfly Trail loop, which begins and ends near the beach.
 It get its name from the conservation of butterflies for which it was created.